 Percale sheets are made from a material that features tightly woven threads that create a crisp and airy structure.
-They’re a very popular bed sheet option due to their lightweight and breathable feel.
+They’re a very popular bed sheet option due to their lightweight and breathable feel (but you can also buy a percale pillow case).
 When it comes to buying sheets, you should evaluate all the factors to find the one that’s best for you — this includes material, thread count, and your lifestyle.
 We’ll cover the traits that have made percale sheets so popular, their benefits, and backstory, as well as comparisons with other types of sheets.

 The term “percale” comes from the Persian word “pargalah,” which means “rag.”
 Originally woven on looms, these early versions of percale were exported from India to nearby regions.
 Later on, percale sheets caught the attention of textile manufacturers from France who quickly adopted the weave pattern and began to market their own fabrics.
 Since then, it’s become a popular type of bedsheet found in many stores and homes.

-Traditionally, most percale sheets are made from cotton, but sometimes they can feature other materials such as bamboo, microfiber, polyester, rayon, and other synthetic fibers.
-These sheets feature a one-yarn-over weave pattern that forms a grid shape.
+Traditionally, most percale sheets are made from cotton, but sometimes they can feature other materials such as bamboo, Traditionally, most percale sheets are made from cotton fiber, but sometimes they can feature other materials such as bamboo, microfiber, polyester, rayon, and other synthetic fibers.
+These cotton fabric sheets feature a one-yarn-over weave pattern that forms a grid shape.
 The longer the thread fibers are, the higher the quality it is — high-quality percale sheets feature a crisp, matte finish.

 Thread count is a measure of the number of threads that are woven into a square inch of fabric.
 On average, percale sheets feature a thread count between 200 and 300, with 300 being the highest quality.
 However, for a bedsheet to qualify as a percale sheet, it must have a thread count of at least 180.